How to Reach

 - Trichy – 142 kms

-The Madurai Airport is only about 18 kms from Sangam Hotel and is also well-connected to some of the most major cities in India, handling over half a million passengers a year.
+The Madurai Airport is only about 18 kms from Sangam Hotel in Madurai and is also well-connected to some of the most major cities in India, handling over half a million passengers a year.
 Madurai Airport also operates international flights including Colombo, Srilanka.
 Carriers like Air India, Jet Airways and Spice Jet operate flights from the Airport.

 Madurai is one of the most important stops in the South Indian Railway network which is also connected to many of the important South Indian cities such as Chennai, Bangalore, Trivandrum etc. The Madurai railway station is just 4 kms from Sangam Hotel.